-ApsaraDB for Redis cluster instances and read/write splitting instances use proxy nodes to route commands, balance loads, and perform failovers.
+Tair cluster instances and read/write splitting instances use proxy nodes to route commands, balance loads, and perform failovers.
+Proxy nodes can help simplify the client-side logic while providing support for advanced features such as handling connections to multiple databases and caching hotkey data.
 Gaining a solid understanding of how proxy nodes route commands and handle specific commands empowers you to design more efficient business systems.

 Overview of proxy nodes

-A proxy node is a component that runs in the standalone architecture in an ApsaraDB for Redis instance.
+A proxy node is a component that runs in the standalone architecture in a Tair instance.
 Proxy nodes do not occupy resources of data shards.
-An ApsaraDB for Redis instance uses multiple proxy nodes to balance loads and perform failovers.
+A Tair instance uses multiple proxy nodes to balance loads and perform failovers.

 Load balancing and command routing